I fear for our future.

 They are all lovely names.
 And that’s the problem.
 They are too cute.
 And we are doomed.

 These are the names of the moms of my childhood.
 They are strong names, stout, and to the point.
-They mean business.
+These names mean business.
 They are names that still scare the bejesus out of me.
 So did the women who wore them like a coat of armor into daily battle.

 And not one of those Drill Sergeants was named Lily or Madison or Chloe.
 Again, all lovely names, no doubt, but none strike fear in the hearts of unruly children.